akshaykumaran705/RetailSync-Secure-Multi-Tenant-Real-Time-Retail-Database-Architecture/Walmart_DB_Schema.md

 # PostgreSQL Retail Database Project: Walmart Case Study

-This document outlines the schema, procedures, triggers, and setup used to support a retail transaction database with fraud detection and inventory automation.
+This document outlines the schema, procedures, triggers, Row-Level Security, batch ETL, and real-time streaming setup used to support a multi-tenant retail transaction database with real-time replication and analytics.

 ---